 Inflammation doesn’t just affect the body — it can also influence mood, sleep, and energy.
 Chronic inflammation increases stress hormones and can contribute to anxiety, fatigue, and brain fog.
 Massage therapy counteracts this cycle by calming the nervous system and lowering cortisol, which indirectly helps reduce inflammatory signaling.

-In fact, research published in Frontiers in Psychology found that regular massage sessions significantly improved mood and perceived energy while reducing inflammatory markers in people with high-stress lifestyles.
+In fact, a 2020 review in Frontiers in Psychology found that regular massage sessions significantly improved mood and perceived energy while reducing inflammatory markers in people with high-stress lifestyles.
 When your nervous system is balanced, the body stops producing excessive cytokines and inflammatory proteins.

 This mind-body connection is one reason massage therapists often see improvements in both mental clarity and physical recovery after just a few sessions.
 Massage teaches your body how to shift from “fight or flight” into “rest and repair” — the state where true healing happens.